 The fuel system consists of a built-in fuel tank, a fuel fill and a fuel tank vent.

-The fuel tank is located under the deck behind the stern seat in the Ski 200 and under the removable cockpit floorboard in the Sport 200.
+The fuel tank is located under the removable cockpit floorboard.
 To inspect the hose connections, remove the stern seat leanback.
 Your Nautique dealer should perform all fuel tank service.